PlasmaPy/PlasmaPy/docs/contributing/getting_ready.rst

 #.
 Create a fork_ of PlasmaPy by clicking on :guilabel:`Fork`, followed
    by :guilabel:`Create fork`.

 #.
-Open a terminal, and create and/or navigate to the folder (e.g.,
+Open a terminal, and navigate to or create the folder (e.g.,
    :file:`~/repos/`) in which you want to download PlasmaPy.

 #.
 Clone_ PlasmaPy with the following command, replacing ``username``
    with your GitHub username.
-This will create a subdirectory called :file:`PlasmaPy/` containing the cloned repository.
+This will create a subdirectory called :file:`PlasmaPy/` containing your local clone of the repository.

    .. code-block:: bash